leiradel/ddlt/README.md

   * `<eof>` when there are no more tokens in the source code
   * `<linecomment>` and `<blockcomment>` when it's a comment as configured in `newLexer`
   * `<freeform>` when it's a *freeform* block as configured in `newLexer`
-  * A symbol, as identified via the `isSymbol` function
+  * A symbol, as identified by the `symbol` array
-  * A keyword, as identified in the `keywords` array when provided
+  * A keyword, as identified by the `keywords` array when provided
 * `lexeme`: a string with the value of the token as found in the source code
 * `line`: the line number where the token is in the source code